 This Vegetarian Chili is a healthy and immensely satisfying alternative to meat-based varieties.
 Red lentils provide a protein and fiber rich chili that is thick and savory, and a snap to make.
 As an added bonus, it’s even better as leftovers and freezes beautifully.

-I used the following ingredients for this amazing dish: Olive oil, onion, red bell pepper, salt, pepper, jalapeño pepper, garlic, chili powder, cumin, paprika, red lentils, diced tomatoes, tomato paste, water, black beans, and corn.
+I used the following ingredients for this amazing vegetarian chili: Olive oil, onion, red bell pepper, salt, pepper, jalapeño pepper, garlic, chili powder, cumin, paprika, red lentils, diced tomatoes, tomato paste, water, black beans and corn.

 Making the Vegetarian Chili:

 First, I added the onions, diced red pepper, salt, and pepper.
 I sautéed them in a little bit of olive oil in a Dutch oven set over medium heat.
 This took 3 to 4 minutes.

 Next, I added the chopped jalapeño pepper and minced garlic, and continued cooking over medium heat.

 After about 30 seconds, the garlic was fragrant, so I added some of the chili powder, some of the cumin and all of the paprika.

 Then, I stirred the mixture to combine everything, and added the diced tomatoes, tomato paste and water.